Or, How to Love God and How not to Love God

 (Colossians 2:8)

-Worldly philosophies, the traditions of men, the elements of the world rob us of the truth.
-That’s what Scripture says and that’s what it means.
+Worldly philosophies, the traditions of men, the elements of the world, rob us of the truth.
+That’s what Scripture says, and that’s what it means.

-Philosophy began about about six centuries before Christ as men began proposing theories about the world, the universe, how life works, and man’s relationship with gods.[17]
+Philosophy began about six centuries before Christ as men began proposing theories about the world, the universe, how life works, and man’s relationship with gods.[17]
 It has always been an alternative to the revelation given to the Old Testament prophets and, later, the New Testament apostles and prophets.

 Scripture flat-out speaks disdainfully of the wisdom of the wise, including the world’s philosophies.